MustafeMohamoud1/JBTravelBlog/README.md

 <!-- * It's done when the `/project/:id` route renders an individual project's details based on the route parameter id. -->

-* It's done when an existing user can enter their credentials on the login page to create a session on the server.
+* It's done when an existing user can enter their credentials on the login page to create a session on the server.✔️

-* It's done when a new user can create an account on the login page and then be immediately logged in with a session.
+* It's done when a new user can create an account on the login page and then be immediately logged in with a session.✔️

 * It's done when only a logged in user can visit the `/travel_plan` route.

 * It's done when a logged in user is redirected to `/travel_plan` when they try to visit `/login` again.

-* It's done when a logged-in user can select a "Logout" button to remove their session.
+* It's done when a logged-in user can select a "Logout" button to remove their session.✔️

 * It's done when the session for a logged-in user expires after a set time.

 <!-- * It's done when the API routes to create and delete posts are protected from non logged-in users.

-* It's done when the code is organized using MVC architecture.
+* It's done when the code is organized using MVC architecture.✔️

-* It's done when the views are rendered with Handlebars.js templates. -->
+* It's done when the views are rendered with Handlebars.js templates. --> ✔️

 ## Specifications